lizeth-b/odin-landing-page/README.md

-# Odin Landing Page
+# Landing Page
-Example of a landing page.
+Example of a landing page for The Odin Project.